The best piano lessons in Dallas from the best piano teachers in Dallas at the best music school of its kind.™

 Lesson length for adults is based upon time required to cover necessary material.
 Both adult beginners and adults who have had previous lessons earlier in life will find lessons a wonderful stress-reliever and very rewarding.
 Flexible scheduling is offered for busy adults.

-Separate from private lessons, Gray School of Music also offers 9-week Adult Group Piano Classes are for beginners in a fun, relaxed, pressure-free experience (no practice required).
+Separate from private lessons, Gray School of Music also offers 8-week Adult Group Piano Classes for beginners in a fun, relaxed, pressure-free experience (no practice required).
 Policies and tuition for group classes differ from private lessons.
 See the Adults page for details.

 Lessons are usually taught on campus.
 Gray School of Music now also offers an optional In-Home Piano Service for busy families needing this convenience: